 Runnymede Council began a programme to retrofit sprinklers to flats within its only tower block – the 16-storey Surrey Towers in Addlestone.
 To avoid issues with access and disruption to tenants, installations took place when they are either subject to major internal works, or at the time of re-letting.
 The authority adopted the policy a couple of years ago in consultation with Surrey Fire and Rescue Service after reviewing its fire risk assessment in light of the coroner’s ruling following the Shirley Towers blaze.

 They selected Automist as part of a rolling multi-domestic retrofit programme, elective fire safety upgrades to individual flats.
 This can be of benefit where there are neighbouring flats with different ownership types, some being leasehold and some freehold.

-If the type of building is not listed in Table 1 (below), or for buildings over 45m, then the AHJ should be consulted to agree whether additional measures are needed (see 4.6), or whether an alternative system BS 8489 or BS EN 12845 is more appropriate.
+If the type of building is not listed in Table 1, or for buildings over 45 m, then the AHJs should be consulted to agree which type of occupancy should apply, whether additional measures are needed (see 4.6) or whether an alternative system (e.g. DD 8489-1 3) or BS EN 12845) is more appropriate.

 Disclaimer: This information is not intended to be a comprehensive guide to all of the aspects of the building regulations but rather a useful source of background information.
 Whilst every care has been taken to ensure that the contents of this document are correct at the time of publication, it should never be used as any form of substitution for the guidance documents.
 Plumis shall be under no liability whatsoever in respect to the contents of this document.
 It should be noted that there may be specific additional requirements dependent upon local authority building regulations and/or fire authority.